eclipse/buildship/docs/stories/ToolingAPI.md

 apart, for example, when having a separate `Test` task for the integration tests.

+## Allow to run tests in debug mode

+### Requested Change

+Provide an API to run tests in remote debug mode such that the consumer can connect to the remote VM and debug the tests in Eclipse.

+### Motivation

+Once we can run tests from Eclipse through Gradle, debugging tests through Gradle is the next logical step.
+This functionality is part of the deep integration since it allows the user to work with the Debugger UIs that he is already familiar with.

 ## Notify Tooling API consumer about Gradle build files changes

 ### Requested Change